Channy Chhi Laux

 Author – Chef – Engineer

 In June of 1979, Channy arrived in Lincoln Nebraska as a refugee.
-After four years of no school and not knowing a word of English, she attended Lincoln High School; earned a Master of Science in Applied Mathematics from Santa Clara University and undergraduate degrees from the University of Nebraska-Lincoln.
+After four years of no school and not knowing a word of English, she attended Lincoln High School.
+After graduating, she went on to earn a BS from the University of Nebraska-Lincoln and a Master of Science in Applied Mathematics from Santa Clara University.
 Channy worked in Silicon Valley as an engineer in the Aerospace and Biotech industries for 30 years.
+Channy published her memoir, Short Hair Detention, which went on to receive multiple awards, including the 2018 Best Indie Book Award and Nebraska’s 2018 Book Award.